ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 Converts a date or date with time to the number of the day in the week as UInt8 value.

 The two-argument form of `toDayOfWeek()` enables you to specify whether the week starts on Monday or Sunday, and whether the return value should be in the range from 0 to 6 or 1 to 7.
-If the mode argument is ommited, the default mode is 0.
+If the mode argument is omitted, the default mode is 0.
 The time zone of the date can be specified as the third argument.

 | Mode | First day of week | Range                                          |
 |------|-------------------|------------------------------------------------|